gyunaev/birdtray/README.md

 - Birdtray checks the unread e-mail status directly by reading the Thunderbird email mork database.
 This means it does not need any extensions, and thus is immune to any future extension API changes in Thunderbird;

 - Starting from version 0.2 if you click on Birdtray icon, it can hide the Thunderbird window, and restore it.
-There is also context menu for that (this currently only works on Linux);
+There is also a context menu for that (this currently only works on Linux);

 - You can configure which accounts you want to check for unread emails on;

 - You can choose different font colors for different email accounts.
-This allows you, for example, to have blue unread count for personal emails, red unread count for work emails, and green unread count if both folders have unread mail.
+This allows you, for example, to have a blue unread count for personal emails, a red unread count for work emails, and a green unread count if both folders have unread mail.

 - Can launch Thunderbird when Birdtray starts, and terminate it when Birdtray quits (configurable).